-CyLab faculty, students to present at the 33rd USENIX Security Symposium
+CyLab faculty, students present research at the 33rd USENIX Security Symposium

 Michael Cunningham